New-Graduate Registered Nurse Residency Program

-- You must have a current and active California registered nurse license prior to starting the program.
+- You must have a current and active California registered nurse license before the application date.

-- You must have less than nine months of acute care hospital-based experience as a licensed RN prior to the start of the program.
+- You must have less than nine months paid registered nurse experience on the application date.

 - You must have a 3.0 nursing GPA or above.

-- You must have completed your nursing program within the last 12 months.
+- You must have completed your nursing program within the last 12 months by the application date.

 - You need a current and active life support certification for healthcare providers (BLS and/or ACLS) as required by the specialty unit from the American Heart Association or the American Red Cross.

 A complete application will include:

-- An online application with your resume and personal statement attached.
+- An online application with your resume and personal statement.

 - Copies of your unofficial academic transcripts,

 - Two letters of recommendation,

-- A description of any volunteer service you’ve performed.
+- A description of any volunteer service you’ve performed, and